-There were also many teachers and students randomly booked to teach and learn in the rooms.
-Through a ‘smiley-feedbackmachine’ they, too, gave their opinion.
-This valuable information will be used for the development of active learning spaces in the – soon to be built – LabQ building, and to redesign other learning spaces at the Science Park, such as those in the A-wing.
+The experiences will be used for the development of active learning spaces in the – soon to be built – LabQ building, and have already led to the redesign other learning spaces at the Science Park, such as those in the A-wing.

 Interviews, observations, questionnaires and the smiley-machine revealed that students and teachers highly appreciate the rooms for tutorials and active learning activities.
 Over 80% of student-respondents preferred them over an old-fashioned classroom.
 The teachers who took part in the pilot study unanimously stated “we want more of these rooms!”

 Mobile whiteboards were everyone’s’ favorite.
 They were used for brainstorming, drawing, note taking, presenting, or small group explanations.
-Also the group LCD screens, the physical space to move around, and the height-adjustable tables were well appreciated.
-They made collaboration “so much more easy”, said a TA.
+Also the group LCD screens and height-adjustable tables were well appreciated, and last but not least: the physical space to actually move around was very pleasant!
+It made collaboration “so much more easy”, said a TA.
 Teachers noticed that the groups-based furniture set-up immediately created an active vibe.
-Moreover, the friendlier, informal style makes the room feel more pleasant, and the simple plants, even though they’re plastic, were often mentioned as a plus.
+Moreover, the friendlier, informal style makes the room atmosphere more pleasant, and the simple plants, even though they’re plastic, were often mentioned as a plus.

 What do the pilot teachers and students want for future Active Learning Spaces in the (new to build) LabQ building?
 First of all, and unanimously: plenty of accessible writing space such as whiteboards.
 Next to that they need flexibility, a set-up that stimulates collaboration, and pleasant acoustics.
 Not to forget, seating options that suit everyone, so preferably a choice of them.
 Next to this, teachers need to be well-informed about room-options, and technology shouldn’t be too complex.
 We hope that these pages are a useful first step in that information.